 - For additional information on our flagging process:

-Our dedicated Trust and Safety team seeks to provide as much information to our higher education partners as possible through our Trust Score and other flags, ultimately allowing schools to make the decision about which employers to approve.
+Our dedicated Trust and Safety team seeks to provide as much information to our higher education partners as possible, ultimately allowing schools to make the decision about which employers to approve.
 Please refer to Understanding how Employers are Validated on Handshake for more information about this.

 Consistent with this policy, we consider the Southern Poverty Law Center’s (SPLC) list of ideological extremist groups to be a reliable third-party source for our flagging system; flagging employers that are on this list fits within our current process of allowing institutions to make their own choices about whether to approve an employer within their instance of Handshake, as long as those organizations are not fraudulent, illegal, or violent.
 If a group is known to be illegal or violent (using information provided by the US Department of State and the FBI), they are removed from our platform immediately.